-3. West Dean College is a part of The Edward James Foundation Limited (charity number 1126084 and company number 6689362) with registered office at Estate Office, West Dean, Chichester, West Sussex, PO18 0QZ.
+3. West Dean College of Arts and Conservation is a part of The Edward James Foundation Limited (charity number 1126084 and company number 6689362) with its registered office at Estate Office, West Dean, Chichester, West Sussex, PO18 0QZ.
 Our VAT number is 927421133.
 Our contact details can be found on our website.
-We are subject to regulation by the Quality Assurance Agency for Higher Education and the University of Sussex.
+We are subject to regulation by the Office for Students and many of our courses are validated by the University of Sussex.

-1. The offer we make to you is subject to you satisfying the academic requirements for admission prescribed by the College's relevant school of studies (as set out in the prospectus, the offer or otherwise), the language requirements set out at paragraph 2(3) and, for international students, the requirements set out below at paragraph 2(5).
+1. The offer we make to you is subject to you satisfying the academic requirements for admission prescribed by the College's relevant school of studies (as set out in the prospectus, the offer or otherwise), any language requirements we request and, for international students, the requirements set out below at paragraph 2(5).
 The offer may be conditional or unconditional.
-If the offer is conditional, we will set out the conditions in the offer you need to fulfil in order to be admitted to the course.
-If you have not fulfilled the conditions of your offer before the date notified to you in the offer prior to the start of the course, we reserve the right to withdraw the offer or to defer your entry.
-We may make changes to the offer at any time before you accept it but will inform you immediately if this is the case and issue an updated offer.
-By accepting the offer, you signify your consent to the incorporation of the terms of the contract and agree to be bound by its terms.
+If the offer is conditional, we will set out in the offer the conditions you need to fulfil in order to be admitted to the course.
+If you have not fulfilled the conditions of your offer before the date notified to you in the offer, we reserve the right to withdraw the offer or to defer your entry.
+We may make changes to the offer at any time before you accept it, but will inform you immediately if this is the case and issue an updated offer.
+By accepting the offer, you signify your consent to the terms of the contract and agree to be bound by its terms.

-2. We may withdraw or amend any offer or revoke your subsequent registration as a student of the College, without liability to you other than to return any fees you have paid to us less your deposit for your course (which covers our reasonable administrative costs), if we discover that your application contains incorrect or fraudulent information or if you are found to have omitted key information from your application.
+2. We may withdraw or amend any offer or revoke your subsequent registration as a student of the College, without liability to you [other than to return any fees you have paid to us less your deposit for your course (which covers our reasonable administrative costs),] if we discover that your application contains incorrect, misleading or fraudulent information or if you are found to have omitted key information from your application.

 3. Your admission to the College is subject to you complying with the terms of the contract.
 At our request, you will provide satisfactory evidence of your qualifications (including English language qualifications if required) before admission.
-Failure to provide such evidence to our satisfaction will result in the termination of your offer, the revocation of your registration as a student of the College and the termination of the contract.
+Failure to provide such evidence to our reasonable satisfaction will result in the withdrawal of your offer, the revocation of your registration as a student of the College and the termination of the contract.
 We shall randomly audit the authenticity of documentation required to evidence your qualifications prior to admission.
 If we terminate the contract in accordance with this paragraph we shall return to you any fees you have paid to us less your deposit for your course (which covers our reasonable administrative costs).

-4. Where the contract between you and us is made exclusively by means of distance communication (for example via email).
-Where this is the case, you may cancel the contract by informing us in writing within fourteen days of you accepting the offer ('the cancellation period').
-In order to cancel the contract within the cancellation period, you must inform us by contacting the Academic Registry (email@example.com) or completing the cancellation form sent to you at the time the offer was made and returning it to the Registry.
+4. The contract between you and us is usually made exclusively by means of distance communication (for example via email).
+Where this is the case, you may cancel the contract by informing us in writing within fourteen days of you accepting the offer (the 'cancellation period').
+In order to cancel the contract within the cancellation period, you must inform us by contacting the Academic Registry (email email@example.com) or completing the cancellation form sent to you at the time the offer was made and returning it to the Registry.
 If any payment has been made under this contract prior to the date of cancellation, we will provide you with a full refund within 14 days of us receiving your written notice of cancellation.
 We will make the reimbursement using the same means of payment as you used for the initial transaction, unless you have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement.

-6. We shall deliver the parts of your course within our control with reasonable care and skill and, subject to paragraphs 2 and 3 below, in accordance with the description applied to it in the material pre-contract information provided to you following your acceptance of the offer and we shall explain the academic requirements for the course to you.
+6. We shall deliver your course with reasonable care and skill and, subject to paragraphs 4 and 5 below, in accordance with the description applied to it in the material pre-contract information provided to you following your acceptance of the offer and we shall explain the academic requirements for the course to you.

-8. You agree to fulfil all the academic requirements of your course (including submission of course work and completion of relevant work placements) and other assignments, and attend assessments on time and in accordance with the terms of the contract.
+7. You agree to fulfil all the academic requirements of your course (including submission of course work and completion of relevant work placements and other assignments) and attend assessments in accordance with the terms of the contract.

-1. The course fees can be found within the prospectus and confirmed in your offer ('course fees').
-Information in relation to how to pay for your course fees or for units within them and the deposit required to secure your place on the course will be provided to you in advance of your arrival at College.
+1. The course fees can be found within the prospectus and your specific course fees ('course fees') are confirmed in your offer.
+Information in relation to how to pay for your course fees or for units within them and the deposit required to secure your place on the course will be provided to you in your offer.
 If you accept an offer, you agree to pay all course fees (and other related costs and expenses), as and when they fall due, in accordance with the payment terms specified in relation to your offer including paying any required deposit.
-(Deposits are deducted from your course fees).

-2. Please note carefully what is included and what is excluded in the course fees, as set out in your material pre-contract information.
+2. Please note carefully what is included and what is not included in the course fees, as set out in your material pre-contract information.
 By way of example:

 a) Study trips - travel costs associated with these are included in the course fees where the trip forms part of the assessed course;